Chart Color Schemes

 Age

-Mulgrave's median age exceeds the national pattern
+Mulgrave's population is slightly older than the national pattern

-Mulgrave's median age is 40, slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38.
-The 75-84 age group is notably over-represented in Mulgrave at 7.3%, compared to the Greater Melbourne average.
-Conversely, the 25-34 age group is under-represented at 13.0%.
-Between 2021 and present, the 15-24 age group has increased from 11.0% to 13.1% of Mulgrave's population, while the 65-74 cohort has declined from 9.9% to 8.8%.
+Mulgrave's median age is 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38.
+The 75-84 age group is notably overrepresented in Mulgrave at 7.3%, compared to the Greater Melbourne average.
+Conversely, the 25-34 age group is underrepresented at 13.0%.
+Between 2021 and present, the 15-24 age group has increased from 11.0% to 13.1% of Mulgrave's population, while the 65-74 cohort has decreased from 9.9% to 8.8%.
 By 2041, demographic modeling suggests significant changes in Mulgrave's age profile.
-The 45-54 age group is projected to expand by 31%, adding 855 people to reach a total of 3,625.
-Meanwhile, the 0-4 cohort is expected to grow by a modest 5%, an increase of 56 people.
+The 45-54 age group is projected to expand by 30%, adding 844 people, growing from 2,780 to 3,625.
+Meanwhile, the 0-4 cohort is expected to grow by a modest 5% (51 people).